The Jewish LobbyThe largest single-issue lobby in the USA

 #4 Chuck Schumer, $1,725,324

-This long-time senator, a pillar of the US Jewish Community, has taken the lead in steering the public conversation away from Israel’s crimes and towards a supposed rise in antisemitism across America.
+This long-time senator, a pillar of the U.S. Jewish Community, has taken the lead in steering the public conversation away from Israel’s crimes and towards a supposed rise in antisemitism across America.
 “To us, the Jewish people, the rise in antisemitism is a crisis.
 A five-alarm fire that must be extinguished,” the New York Senator said, adding that “Jewish-Americans are feeling singled out, targeted and isolated.
 In many ways, we feel alone.”
 Schumer is a skilled obfuscator and propagandist for the Jewish Tribe, enhancing the propaganda efforts that Israel funds with tens of millions of dollars annually for its “Hasbara” efforts.
 The idea that antisemitic hate is exploding across the United States comes largely from a report published by the Anti-Defamation League (ADL), headed by Jonathan Greenblatt, which claims that antisemitic incidents have risen by 337% since October 7.
 Buried in the small print, however, is the fact that 45% of these “antisemitic” incidents the ADL has tallied are pro-Palestine, pro-peace marches calling for ceasefires, including ones led by Jewish groups like If Not Now or Jewish Voice for Peace.
 He writes:

 “Today, too many Americans are exploiting arguments against Israel and leaping toward a virulent antisemitism.
 The normalization and intensifying of this rise in hate is the danger many Jewish people fear most.”

 He labeled Dave Zirin, a Jewish journalist, as an antisemite for supporting Palestinians.
-Schumer has led the US Senate to push through military aid packages to Israel, even as it carries out actions many have labeled war crimes, writing that:
+Schumer has led the U.S. Senate to push through military aid packages to Israel, even as it carries out actions many have labeled war crimes, writing that:

 “One of the most important tasks we must finish is taking up and passing a funding bill to ensure we, as well as our friends and partners in Ukraine, Israel, and the Indo-Pacific region, have the necessary military capabilities to confront and deter our adversaries and competitors.”